Who's running for Toronto's city council? May 1 marks campaign season kick-off | CBC News

 Who's running for mayor?

-CBC Toronto has also learned young Toronto lawyer and activist Saron Gebresellassi is planning a mayoral run, while local safe-streets advocate and mother of three Sarah Climenhaga shared her plans to run on Monday.
+So far, Tory has no big-name challengers, though there are multiple people signed up to race against him, including Saron Gebresellassi, a 31-year old lawyer and activist who speaks seven languages.

-With other buzzed-about potential candidates like activist Desmond Cole and former chief planner Jennifer Keesmaat publicly declining to run, it's not clear yet who else will face off with Tory.
+Safe-streets advocate and mother of three Sarah Climenhaga, who first shared her plans to run with CBC Toronto on Monday, also signed up.

 Who's running for council?